BullsEye0/google_dork_list/README.md

 # Google Dork List

 Google helps you to find Vulnerable Websites that Indexed in Google Search Results.
 Here is the latest collection of Google Dorks.
-A collection of around 10.000 Dorks
+A collection of around 10.000 Dorks ..!
+This list is regularly updated !..
 ****
 On This Website - article you can find a lot of info about the Google Dorks:
 Dotweak.com